Cross effects and calculus in an unbased setting: A comparison to Goodwillie's -excisive approximation

 \section{A comparison to Goodwillie's $n$-excisive approximation}

 We use this section to compare the degree $n$ approximation, $\Gamma _nF$, of a functor $F:\Cf\rightarrow\s$ to Goodwillie's $n$-excisive approximation, $P_nF$.
 After reviewing the definition of $P_nF$, we first show that when $F$ commutes with realizations, $P_nF$ and $\Gamma_nF$ are weakly equivalent as functors from $\Cf$ to $\s$.
 When $F$ does not commute with realizations, we also obtain agreement of the functors $\Gamma_nF$ and $P_nF$, but only when evaluated at the initial object of $\Cf$.
 We conclude the section by using this fact to show that for an object $X$, the degree $n$ and $n$-excisive approximations to $F$ at $X$ agree, but only after restricting the constructions (in a sense to be made clear later) to $\C _{\beta:X\rightarrow B}$.
-Throughout this section $\C$ and $\D$ are used to denote simplicial model categories, and $\s$ is used to denote spectra.
-As in previous sections, for a morphism $f:A\rightarrow B$ in $\C$, we use $\Cf$ to denote the subcategory of objects of $\C$ that factor $f$, and we use $\star$ to denote the initial/final object in $\s$.
+Throughout this section $\C$ and $\D$ are used to denote simplicial model categories, and $\s$ is a suitable model of spectra as in section 4.
+As in previous sections, for a morphism $f:A\rightarrow B$ in $\C$, we use $\Cf$ to denote the category of objects of $\C$ that factor $f$, and we use $\star$ to denote the initial/final object in $\s$.
 While the proofs of the two main theorems of the section require that our functors take values in $\s$, some of the lemmas used to prove them are stated and proved more generally for functors from $\C$ to $\D$.